 9 Tips for Testing Blood Sugar

-Staying informed and understanding your health are the first steps towards a better lifestyle.
+Trying to manage a diabetes diagnosis?
+Staying informed and understanding your health are the first steps toward a healthier lifestyle.

 Stay in Check

-For a diabetic, this is even more involved; from testing blood sugars, following a balanced diet, counting carbohydrates, exercising with the proper footwear, and taking medications according to prescription.
+For a person with diabetes, staying healthy is an involved process; from testing blood sugars, following a balanced diet, counting carbohydrates and taking medications according to prescription.

-Diabetes mellitus is a condition characterized by hyperglycemia resulting from the body’s inability to use blood glucose for energy.
-In Type 1 diabetes, the pancreas no longer makes insulin and therefore blood glucose cannot enter the cells to be used for energy.
-In Type 2 diabetes, either the pancreas does not make enough insulin or the body is unable to use insulin correctly.
+Diabetes is a condition characterized by hyperglycemia resulting from the body’s inability to use blood glucose for energy.
+In type 1 diabetes, the pancreas no longer makes insulin and therefore blood glucose cannot enter the cells to be used for energy.
+In type 2 diabetes, either the pancreas does not make enough insulin or the body is unable to use insulin correctly.

-Diabetes is on the rise, so being aware of blood sugar is important.
-Diabetics should be testing their blood sugar regularly for this insight needed to better care for their bodies.
+Being aware of blood sugar is important.
+People with diabetes should be testing their blood sugar regularly for the insight needed to better care for their bodies.

-There are a variety of times of day that one can check their blood sugar: Fasting blood sugar, which is first thing in the morning before eating, and post prandia– which is 2 hours after a meal started and any other time that you may not be feeling well or just want to know how your blood sugar is running.
+There are a variety of times of day that one can check their blood sugar.
+Fasting blood sugar, which is first thing in the morning before eating, and post prandia – which is two hours after a meal started and any other time that you may not be feeling well or just want to know how your blood sugar is running.

 Here is a chart identifying ideal blood sugar levels at various times of testing throughout the day:

 |Ideal Blood Sugar Readings|